paulberesuita/XYZ-Admin/README.md

 **Step 2: Create app module**

-In the root of your folder, create a folder named "app" and inside create a file named "app.module.ts"
+In the root of your app, create a folder named "app" and inside create a file named "app.module.ts"

 Inside your app.module.ts add the following content